LennonLab/HJA-streams/README.md

-# HJA-Streams: Environmental samples from H.J.
+# HJA-streams: Environmental samples from H.J.
 Andrews Experimental Forest, Oregon

 This repository contains data and code for a survey of bacterial diversity across two watersheds in the [H.J.
 Andrews (HJA) Experimental Forest](http://andrewsforest.oregonstate.edu/), an [NSF-LTER](http://www.lternet.edu/) site located in Oregon, USA.